Enrolment Forms

 Form completion message

 This message will display as soon as the form has been successfully completed.
 It should advise the form user that their submission was successful and has been received by your school.
-The message should also highlight the next steps, for example, they’ll receive an email with the PDF version of their form and payment confirmation, and the school will review the application and be in touch via email.
+The message should also highlight the next steps.
+For example, that they’ll receive an email with the PDF version of their form and payment confirmation, and the school will review the application and be in touch via email.
 You can edit and preview this message at any time in the form editor.

 If your enrolment forms become unavailable, a message will be displayed in place of the form.
-You should use this opportunity to explain why the form is unavailable, for example, if it’s deliberate “we are not currently taking enrolments at this time,” or in the unlikely event of a system error.
-If you know when the form will be available again your unavailable message should also include these details.
+You should use this opportunity to explain why the form is unavailable.
+For example, “we aren't currently taking enrolments at this time,” or "system error".
+If you know when the form will be available again, your 'unavailable' message should also include these details.

 Event forms

-It’s best to keep Event forms simple and relevant to the information required for that specific event type.
-Submissions through these forms will calculate the registration numbers based on the Event attendance status field being marked as yes or no, and add the registrant details to the event selected.
+It’s best to keep event forms simple, with the relevant information that's required listed for that specific event type.
+Number of registrations for these form submissions will be calculated based on the event attendance status field (marked as either yes or no), and the registrant details for the selected event will be added too.

 Event Form fields